-This section runs from a point north east of Keddington and south west of Alvingham, south of Alvingham Road, to a point immediately east of Tothill.
+This section runs from a point north east of We would like your feedback on this section Keddington and south west of Alvingham, south of of the route.
+Please see question 3g on our Alvingham Road, to a point immediately east of Tothill. feedback form.